garden-io/garden/docs/reference/action-types/Deploy/kubernetes.md

     # container is not the first container in the spec.
     containerName:

-  # Configure dev mode syncs for the resources in this Deploy.
+  # Configure path syncs for the resources in this Deploy.
   #
   # If you have multiple syncs for the Deploy, you can use the `defaults` field to set common configuration for every
   # individual sync.
-  devMode:
+  sync:
     # Defaults to set across every sync for this Deploy.
 If you use the `exclude` field here, it will be merged with
     # any excludes set in individual syncs.
 These are applied on top of any defaults set in the provider
     # configuration.
     defaults:
       # Specify a list of POSIX-style paths or glob patterns that should be excluded from the sync.
       #
-      # Any exclusion patterns defined in individual dev mode sync specs will be applied in addition to these
+      # Any exclusion patterns defined in individual sync specs will be applied in addition to these patterns.
-      # patterns.
       #
       # `.git` directories and `.garden` directories are always ignored.
       exclude: